 “In the Arms of God”

-What we must take into consideration is the fact that innocent children — and their adult counterparts—are capable of seeing the symbolic value of things.
+What we must take into consideration is the fact that innocent children — and their adult counterparts — are capable of seeing the symbolic value of things.
 Symbols are for the child like an invisible ladder that links the material with the immaterial, the physical with the spiritual.
 They can be a useful tool to show us how God is and how we should be.

 This is the reason, Prof. Corrêa de Oliveira explained, why children like to hear fairy tales.
-They are like an “imaginary envelope that contains a magnificent, hidden truth,” he said, “that tell us something about the kingdom of beyond.”
+They are like an “imaginary envelope that contains a magnificent, hidden truth,” he said, “that tells us something about the kingdom of beyond.”
 As much as children appreciate such stories, they have a much greater capacity to separate fact from fiction than we think.
 They are therefore more concerned about what things symbolize than the thing itself.
-In other words innocence does not focus on the finger, but rather the beauty of the moon to which it points.
+In other words, innocence does not focus on the finger, but rather on the beauty of the moon to which it points.

 It is for this reason that I appreciated an email from a friend as this article was coming to completion.
 She had just returned from shopping with her 4-year-old son Paul and described his “look of complete fascination” as he walked through a “winter wonderland” to sit on Santa’s lap.
 Later that evening, after they had said their night prayers, she asked her son what he thought about his experience with Santa.

 “I felt like I was in the arms of God and was going to die,” Paul said.